Katie Price Fans Mocked Her For Not Cleaning “Merry Xmas” Sign On Window

 These people have eagle eyes as they were also quick to notice the fan heater at the bottom right of the photo.
 This raised eyebrows as Katie should just go for a built-in “central heating” system rather than a plug-in heater.

 “All your money and you use a blow heater quack quack.
-I take it he is cold with the heater next to him, no central heating,” one comment read while one fan admired the model and said, “It’s about time you washed the happy Xmas off the window!
+I take it he is cold with the heater next to him, no central heating,” one comment read.
+Another fan admired the model and said, “It’s about time you washed the happy Xmas off the window!
 And I’m so sorry but the best bit is the fan heater with all your money a better heating system in your house surely is better lol but thanks as again made me smile at how normal [you are].”

 Katie was reminded of her last will